 Human Trafficking is modern day slavery and involves the use of force, fraud, or coercion to obtain some type of labor or commercial sex act.
 In short, it is the exploitation of a person to benefit another person.

 Sex Trafficking occurs when someone uses force, fraud, or coercion to cause a commercial sex act with an adult or causes a minor to commit a commercial sex act.

 A commercial sex act includes prostitution, pornography, and sexual performance done in exchange for any items of value, such as money, drugs, shelter, food, or clothes.

 Any person under the age of 18 involved in commercial sex is automatically a victim of human trafficking and does not require force, fraud, or coercion.

 To report Human Trafficking:

 National Human Trafficking Hotline

-Anti-trafficking hotline advocates are available 24/7 to take reports of potential human trafficking.
+Anti-trafficking hotline advocates are available 24/7 to take anonymous reports of potential human trafficking.
 Call or text to get help for yourself, someone else or to report suspicious activity.